SwissDataScienceCenter/renku-python/docs/how-to-guides/hpc.rst

 wide and performs workload management for over half of the top 10 systems in the TOP500.

-As ``toil`` supports Slurm, one can easily execute the previously created renku workflows on Slurm, just need to provide a simple configuration file to the provider (``--config``)::
+As ``toil`` supports Slurm, one can easily execute the previously created renku workflows on Slurm.
+One just needs to provide a simple configuration file to the provider (``--config``)::

   batchSystem: slurm